claudyus/share/README.md

 [dropzone.js](http://www.dropzonejs.com/).
 There are no limits on file size and no user authentication.
 Files are never cleaned up.

+You can upload a file called '.deny_list' to a given bucket to avoid to expose uploaded files.
+Another operation that can be disable il bucket deletion, in this case you should upload a '.deny_delete' file.

 ## Configuration

 The following enviroment variables can be used to change default behaviour of share: